6 Money Saving Challenges To Improve Your Finances

 Girl you deserve to be pampered, take that gift card and get the spa treatment.
 After all, you’re saving your own money.

 Tip: A piggy bank may be a better option for this as opposed to a jar because the money is not easily accessible, and you won’t be tempted to spend it on something frivolous.
+See really cute piggy banks below, you can use for yourself or your little ones!

 3. The Coupon Money Saving Challenge